Skip to main content

 Medication alone, however, is not recovery.
 The behavioral side of treatment is equally critical and typically includes Cognitive Behavioral Therapy (CBT)Contingency ManagementMotivational Interviewing, and trauma-focused therapies such as EMDR when trauma is driving use.
 Because the majority of people with fentanyl addiction also live with depression, anxiety, PTSD, or another mental-health condition, dual diagnosis treatment that addresses both simultaneously is essential.
 Long-term outcomes improve dramatically when patients move from detox into residential care, then a step-down program (PHP or IOP), sober living, 12-step or SMART Recovery peer support, and a structured alumni program — each layer adding another margin of safety.

-Addiction has never been an individual disease.
+Fentanyl Addiction has never been an individual disease.
 Clinicians call it a family systems disease because every person close to the addicted individual is affected and adapts in ways that can become harmful over time.
-Parents often fall into hypervigilance and sleeplessness.
+Parents often fall into hyper-vigilance and sleeplessness.
 Spouses carry financial and emotional weight silently.
 Children learn to read a room before they can read a book, develop anxiety or perfectionism, and sometimes take on adult responsibilities long before they should.
 Siblings frequently feel invisible because the family’s energy is consumed by the person in crisis.
 None of this is weakness — it is the normal human response to loving someone with a life-threatening illness.

 Recognizing these patterns is the first step to healing them.
-Common roles that emerge in families with addiction include the caretaker, who tries to fix and manage; the scapegoat, who acts out to absorb attention; the hero, who overachieves to compensate; the lost child, who disappears into quiet isolation; and the mascot, who uses humor to deflect pain.
+Common roles that emerge in families with fentanyl addiction include the caretaker, who tries to fix and manage; the scapegoat, who acts out to absorb attention; the hero, who overachieves to compensate; the lost child, who disappears into quiet isolation; and the mascot, who uses humor to deflect pain.
 These roles are protective in the short term but damaging over time.
 Family therapy, support groups, and individual counseling help every member of the system — not just the person using — begin to recover.

 Loving Someone Through Fentanyl Addiction — Without Losing Yourself